azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 [Back to top...](Readme.md#contents)

 ### Attestation expiry:
-All the control attestations done through devops kit is set with a default expiry.
+All the control attestations done through AzSK is set with a default expiry.
 This would force teams to revisit the control attestation at regular intervals.
 Expiry of an attestation is determined through different parameters like control severity, attestation status etc.
 There are two simple rules for determining the attestation expiry.
 Those are: